 2. You have stable employment, reliable income and good credit.

-When Allie K. graduated with a bachelor’s degree in early childhood education and special education about two years ago, she had amassed $50,000 in private student loans with interest rates that ranged from 12% to 16%, plus an additional $25,000 in federal loans.
+When Allie K. graduated with a bachelor’s degree in early childhood education and special education a few years ago, she had amassed $50,000 in private student loans with interest rates that ranged from 12% to 16%, plus an additional $25,000 in federal loans.

 “My total monthly payment was enormous,” she recalls.
 “I knew I had to get a good job immediately so I could start paying off the loans, but I also knew there had to be a way to lower my payments and get better terms once I did.”